 - A new potential client has contacted you, and you want to know how well their site has been maintained by checking the WordPress version.

-- You’re trying to diagnose server errors and want to see if an old WP version might be the cause
+- You’re trying to diagnose server errors and want to see if an old WP version might be the cause.

 WordPress Version Stats

-Feed generator tag
+- Feed generator tag

-<generator>tag which will give you the version as a ?v=x.x variable – as depicted above.
+<generator>tag, which will give you the version as a ?v=x.x variable – as depicted above.

-Generator tag in HTML source
+- Generator tag in HTML source

-Sometimes, you can just look at the HTML source of the page to find a generator tag like:
+Sometimes, you can look at the HTML source of the page to find a generator tag like:

-Version of included files in HTML source
+- The version of included files in the HTML source

-MD5 hash of publically-accessible files
+- An MD5 hash of publically-accessible files

-The easiest way to perform all of these checks is just to head over to wp.io and run a free site report on any WordPress site you’re interested in! wp.io connects WordPress sites, themes, users, professionals and industry benchmarks to create a unique database and network that maps the real, live world of WordPress. wp.io’s crawlers scan hundreds of thousands of WordPress sites, analyze and report on each one and then use the data connections between them to provide brand new insights into the WordPress ecosystem.
+The easiest way to perform all these checks is to head over to the readme.html file, and hopefully, you will get a result!
+WPArena connects WordPress sites, themes, users, professionals, and industry benchmarks to create a unique database and network that maps the real, live world of WordPress.
+Some crawlers scan hundreds of thousands of WordPress sites, analyze and report on each one and then use the data connections between them to provide brand new insights into the WordPress ecosystem.
 Several WordPress version detection tools are also available in the market.
 You can find them easily by searching the terms “WordPress version checker,” “Check WordPress Version,” or “detect WordPress version” online.
 These WordPress version checker tools are equipped with a lot of features and offers: